Ahsan Chughtai sat on a gilded chair, wearing a garland and clutching a small water bottle as a group of businessmen paid their respects to him.

 Before her role at City Hall, Shahnaz donated $1,000 in 2021 to the mayor’s re-election bid.
 Shortly after her donation, she was hired to work for the Adams administration.
 She is also the founder of the Pakistan American Skilled Women’s Organization, an organization with links to PTU-USA.

 Over the years, other prominent members of PTI-USA have donated to Adams.
 General Secretary of PTI-USA Sam Abrar Khan, who also appeared at the party celebrating Chughtai but passed away in 2023, donated $2,000 to Adams on February 19, 2021.
-However, Foreign Agents Registration Act records show that on November 11, 2021, Khan donated an additional $5,000 to the mayor that does not appear on public city records.
+However, city campaign finance records show that in November, 2021, Khan donated an additional $5,100 to the mayor that was later returned to him.

 The relationship Mayor Adams has cultivated with PTI-USA and PACONY is strikingly similar to the relationship the mayor has with prominent members of the Uzbek and Chinese communities.
 As Documented previously reported, Tolib Mansurov, developer and founder of the Silk Road Foundation, a nonprofit organization based in Brooklyn that serves Uzbek New Yorkers, was allegedly implicated in a straw donor scheme that was allegedly facilitated by Bahi.